A day that changed American history forever.

 Terrorists attacked the World Trade Center and the Pentagon.
 Passengers on a third plane selflessly brought it down to keep it from its target.

-I was in 8th grade math class.
+I was in 8th grade math class on 9/11.
 Someone turned on the TV and the news was showing the first hit.
 I was worried all day about my dad because he was doing a National Guard drill on the East Coast, and I thought he might be deployed.

 The teachers and students walked around in a solemn daze all day.
 It felt similar to the day of the Columbine shootings.
 I just wanted to be with my family and give them a hug.
 I remember thinking the world would never be the same.